dheeby/CS180-Checkstyle/README.md

 # CS180-Checkstyle
-Checkstyle modified for use with CS18000 coding standards on Vocareum.
+Checkstyle modified for use with CS18000 coding standards.

 ### Building
 To build the executable jar for executing Checkstyle, navigate to the upper most directory of the project and run the following command.